 As such, commercial property is not only a function of location, but covenant strength.
 As you know now, covenant strength is not simply the ability to pay rent today, but also in the future, ideally until the end of the lease term.

 We hope you found the explanation useful.
-The course ‘Introduction to Property’ explains a whole lot of property jargon from across the property industry, such as what does an asset manager do, terminology from the lettings as well as the investment side.
+The course Certificate in Real Estate Financial Modelling brings concepts together into practical financial models.
 We explain sometimes complex concepts in a simple way, and we use real-life examples to bring the material taught to life.